JonatanS/vocabtrainer/README.md

 # vocabtrainer

-This is my first node application, written after 7pm mid week, and on Sundays.
+This is my first promise-style node application, written after 7pm mid week, and on Sundays.
 So bare with me.
 Functionality is as follows:

 ##Views:
+#####index
+- login/ sign up with email

 #####user
 - list existing dictionaries
 - link to add new dictionary